 Hell has frozen over.
-Gradle Enterprise supports Apache Maven!
+Develocity supports Apache Maven!

 Maven users get faster Maven builds and fine-grained build analysis without having to migrate to Gradle.
 For Gradle users, nothing changes for you, and more exciting features are in development.

 This 1-hour webcast demonstrates how you:

 - Capture build scans for Maven builds and understand where build time is spent